 Customer price sensitivity can be determined by the quality of the goods you want to offer and the costs of similar subscription boxes — similar in quality, not necessarily in the concept area.
 From there, you’ll start working backward to see what products you can actually include and how fancy you can get with your subscription box.

 Some of the big considerations people forget about when they start their subscription box include:

-- Fulfillment and shipping costs to understand how much you need to include to get your products to people.
-The good news here is that once you grow large, these costs per box can decline.
+- Fulfillment and shipping costs: The good news here is that once you grow large, these costs per box can decline.
 You might also consider a third-party fulfillment service that has good deals with carriers and can also use the custom boxes and packaging you created.

 - Email marketing, website maintenance, and other standard business operations.

 - Customer acquisition: You’ll need to spend money regularly on ads and social media to acquire new customers.
 Work with a marketer to see what you might want to start with based on your brand.

 - High-quality photos: If your photos look like junk, people will think you’re sending them junk.